dimashidayat99/Personalized_Learning_With_GAI/README.md

 Overall Idea, this study will implement a quantitative experimental approach to its research design where the proposed system is only limited for computational study while empirical study is not being conducted in this study due to time constraint.
 The research begins with literature review to fully achieve the objective one which to identify current approach of generative model in learning path recommendation system by reviewing related research paper of educational recommendation system and generative AI.
 Based on the literature review, the chosen generative model is GAN due to the model offer high performance in the recommendation system.
 GAN is a deep learning model which can be customized to obtained the objective.
 Therefore, this study used four different variant of GAN to compared which one is the best model.
 There are four variant of the GAN model which are conventional GAN (denoted as GAN only), Multiple Generative Adversarial Networks (Multi-GAN), Multiple Discriminator Generative Adversarial Network (MDGAN) and Multiple Multiple Discriminators Generative Adversarial Networks (Multi-MDGAN).

 The objective two will be achieved when modelling part is completed which require to model four GAN variants.
 To obtain objective three, the generative model will be evaluated by using four performance metrics namely mean average precision, hit ratio, mean reciprocal rank and normalized discounted cumulative gain.
-Finally, the model will be compared with conventional recommendation system such collaborative filtering and content based recommendation system.
+Finally, the model will be compared with conventional recommendation system such Collaborative Filtering (CF) and Content Based (CB) recommendation system.
 The both baselines is chosen due to simplicity.
 The other approach will not being used as the baseline because of the complexity and time constraint.

 ## Data Gathering